geordani1/Geordanny-blog/_posts/2025-08-16-My first post.md

 tags: [blogging]     # TAG names should always be lowercase
 ---

-HI HI HI HI HI there!!!!, I'm geordanny, I'm right now I'm a student in [Northern Essex Community College](https://www.necc.mass.edu/){:target="_blank"} doing an associote degree in computer science, and in this blog I'm gonna be sharing all the silly things I think, do, and study.
+HI HI HI HI HI there!!!!, I'm geordanny, right now I'm a student at [Northern Essex Community College](https://www.necc.mass.edu/){:target="_blank"} doing an associote degree in computer science, and in this blog I'm gonna be sharing all the silly things I think, do, and study.
 I really hope you find something interesting/funny/stupid here.

 some question that nobody asked: